Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Design Challenges

 \textbf{Pose Errors.} For effective collaboration, it is essential that multiple CAVs share accurate poses with each other.
 This necessitates the synchronization of their individual data within a uniform spatial coordinate system, forming the foundation for their cooperative efforts.
-However, in practical scenarios, the 6 Degrees of Freedom (DoF) pose estimated by each CAV's localization system is not always precise.
-This lack of precision causes unintended errors in relative pose estimations, which can significantly diminish the collaborative effort.
+However, in practical scenarios, the six Degrees of Freedom (DoF) pose estimated by each CAV's localization system is not always precise.
+This lack of precision causes unintended errors in relative pose estimation, which can significantly diminish the collaborative effort.

 \textbf{Collaboration Security.} Collaboration security is another challenge that needs to be addressed.
 Compared with a single-agent perception system, a collaborative perception system faces higher susceptibility to adversarial attacks.
 In collaborative perception, each CAV uses an identical model to independently transform local sensor inputs into feature maps.
 These CAVs, part of the same collaborative network, then exchange these feature maps.
 Each CAV combines the received feature maps with its own, significantly enhancing performance in subsequent tasks.
 However, this exchange of feature maps between CAVs also opens up possibilities for adversaries to compromise the entire system.
 For instance, an attacker could engage in a man-in-the-middle attack, altering the feature maps sent to the target CAV, or a malevolent CAV might directly transmit tampered feature maps to a victim.
+This is particularly difficult to detect if the feature maps are generated from adversarial perceptual information such as high-definition maps.
 Additionally, since humans cannot visually interpret the encoded feature maps, even minor modifications to these maps can go undetected, making such attacks particularly covert.
 This vulnerability hinders the deployment of advanced collaborative perception tools in safety-critical environments.
 For instance, in autonomous driving, any failure in perception can lead to severe outcomes, including property damage or, in the worst case, loss of human lives.